 Personalization.

-When you send a newsletter addressing the recipient by their first name, it is emotionally attached to the email message.
+When you send a newsletter addressed to the recipient by their first name, it feels more personal.

 Compare these two newsletters.